robokow/hyde/_posts/2015-2-11-How-To-Change-Jekyll-Theme.md

 <h2>Make a new installation</h2>
 To use themes you should create a new installation based on that theme and then merge or migrate your posts and other custom stuff from the old to the new installation.
 Fork your new theme into your Git repository, rename it (click on settings) and name it yourusername.github.io.
 Then clone it.
-This [little video-image](https://raw.githubusercontent.com/robokow/robokow-old-github/master/images/step1.gif) explains it all.
+This <a href="https://raw.githubusercontent.com/robokow/robokow-old-github/master/images/step1.gif">little video-image</a> explains it all.

 <h3>Following steps:</h3>
 <ul><li>Removed content in the post directory and copied the _posts/ from the old installation into new directory.
 Also copy stuff that's in _images/ if any.